EL 1100 2500

 Experiment Participant Pool Slides: Overview Of Important Dates, Logging In For The First Time, Mass Testing Survey, Completing Your Credits, Alternate Assignments

-HuskyCT site for Alternate Assignments for Research / Science Literacy Component (alternative to Experiment Participation), available starting around week 5 of the semester
+HuskyCT site for Alternate Assignments for Research / Science Literacy Component (alternative to Experiment Participation), available starting in week 10 of the semester

 For all questions about the Participant Pool (including accessing the signup page), email the Participant Pool staff (NOT YOUR INSTRUCTOR) at